aloisdg/awesome-regex/README.md

 ## Prototyping and Test

-- [RegexTranslator](https://www.regextranslator.com/) - A web app to decode regex into plain English.
-You can edit it and translate back.
 - [Debuggex](https://www.debuggex.com/) - An online visual regex tester
 - [RegExr](http://regexr.com/) - A website for interactive regex prototyping with syntax highlighting (by @gskinner)
 - [Regex101](https://regex101.com/) - An online regex tester, debugger with highlighting